GameDriver-io/gdio.unity_api.doc/README.md

 ##### Returns

-Returns TRUE if the field/property was successfully set to the value.
+TRUE if the field/property was successfully set to the value.

 ##### Parameters